SmartX-Team/IOVisor_packet_tracing_and_collection/README.md

-# IOVisor packet tracing and collection
+# IO Visor packet tracing and collection
-Guide and Source code for the IO Visor packet tracing and collection
+Guide and Source code for the IO Visor packet tracing and collection.

+The target HW is SmartX Type S/C/O.

+Recommended for Linux Kernel version 4.8.0.

+To upgrade the Linux Kernel version of HW, read Guide

 ## List of files